sai1027/pypo-cli/README.md

 # Python Project (`pypo`)

-A powerful CLI tool for scaffolding projects from YAML templates.
+A simple CLI tool to create project structures from YAML templates.

 ## Installation